 Are there really pig ears and other low quality animal parts in Vienna sausages?
 As for the Austrian Ministry of Food and Agriculture, Frankfurters need to include first quality pork and beef, and bacon.

-Viennese Sausage Varieties At Sausage Stands in Vienna
+Sausage Vienna Varieties At Sausage Stands in Vienna

 What you will know as Vienna sausage is called Frankfurter here in Vienna, a mix of pork, beef and bacon, served as a pair with a roll or a slice of dark bread and mustard.
 Don’t translate it to Wiener Wurst, as there is a type of cold meat here called Wiener.
 However, if you visit Germany and have Frankfurter Würstchen, you will get a slightly shorter but thicker version with just pork.
 This is the Georg Lahner’s original invention and the name Frankfurter Würstchen is protected as a designation of origin.